Emergency Symptoms for People with Diabetes

 You can manage diabetes with insulin, diet, exercise, and possibly other medications.
-Under certain circumstances, however, if you have diabetes, you may have symptoms that require immediate action.
-In some cases, you may require treatment in a hospital emergency room, according to the American Diabetes Association (ADA).
+But, sometimes when you have diabetes, you may have symptoms that require immediate action.
+In some cases, you may require treatment in a hospital emergency room.

 If you or someone you?re with has diabetes and has the following symptoms, seek emergency medical assistance.

 Low blood sugar, known as hypoglycemia, can develop quickly if someone with diabetes uses too much insulin or other diabetes medications, exercises too much, or hasn?t eaten enough food.
 Sometimes it develops without an obvious reason.

 Nervousness or moodiness

 Clumsy or jerky movements

 These symptoms typically appear when blood sugar levels fall below 70.
 A very rapid drop in blood sugar ? for example, from 230 to 100 ? can also bring on these symptoms.

 If these symptoms occur and a blood sugar test kit is available, do a blood sugar check.
 If the level is low, and the person is conscious, give the person several teaspoons of sugar dissolved in a glass of water or a drink containing sugar, such as fruit juice, a cup of skim milk, or regular soda.
 Foods high in fat, such as a candy bar, are not as effective because it takes the body more time to digest these foods.
 If you don?t have a test kit handy, have the person eat sugar anyway.